sftpplus/sftpplus-docs/doc_source/configuration/ssl.include.rst

     issued by multiple certificate authorities, put each CA certificate in PEM format inside a single file.

-    Leave it empty or set it as `Disabled` to disable checking the issuer of the peer's certificates.
+    Leave it empty to disable checking the issuer of the peer's certificates.

     When certificate authority check is disabled, connection peers are not required to send a certificate.